 - drug addiction

-Psychodynamic therapy can still be effective for PTSD in some cases, though there is no strong evidence for this.
+Psychodynamic therapy can still be effective for PTSD in

 That said, this same report points out that results from many of the studies into various treatments for mental health conditions tend to lean toward the author’s “theoretical orientation,” or to coincide with the author’s affiliation.